-FORT LAUDERDALE, Fla. — An insurer alleges in a Nov.
-8 complaint filed in a Florida federal court that it has no duty to defend or indemnify a contractor against defects allegations in a condominium development because the policy does not provide coverage for new construction (Hartford Casualty Insurance Co. v.
-WCI Communities Inc., No. 18-62716, S.D.
-Fla.).
+PHILADELPHIA — A commercial general liability insurer alleges in a Jan.
+24 complaint filed in a Pennsylvania federal court that it has no duty to defend or indemnify a contractor and subcontractor in an underlying construction defects case (Seneca Specialty Insurance Co. v.
+Top Class Construction Inc., et al., No. 19-363, E.D.
+Pa.).

 ST. LOUIS — A Missouri federal judge on Feb.
 1 denied an insured subcontractor’s motion to dismiss its insurer’s dispute regarding coverage for an underlying breach of contract and breach of express warranty case brought by homeowners (Great Lakes Insurance SE v.
 AMCO Insurance Co., et al., No. 18-631, E.D.
 Mo., 2019 U.S. Dist.
 LEXIS 16040).

 SAN DIEGO — A commercial general liability insurer showed that its insured must reimburse it $50,000 in deductibles for payments it made in settlement of two construction defects actions, a California appeals panel held Jan.
 31 (Lexington Insurance Co. v.
 Timber Ridge Framing Inc., No. D073412, Calif.
 App., 4th Dist.
 Div.
 1, 2019 Cal.
 App.
 Unpub.
 LEXIS 802).

 NEWARK, N.J. — A commercial general liability insurer is responsible for paying damages for defective concrete delivered to two New Jersey projects, a concrete producer claims in its Jan.
 30 complaint filed in New Jersey federal court (County Concrete Corp. v.
 Greenwich Insurance Co., No. 19-03449, D. N.J.).